Nagacan/AHT21/README.md

 **Note: Names of Files, passwords, IDs, and Directories (location files are in) are important!**
 ## Quick Install (Terminal/SSH)
-Input the Following into the Terminal:
+Input the Following into the Terminal (after you SSH into the Pi):
 1. git clone https://github.com/Nagacan/AHT21.git
 2. cd AHT21/
 3. chmod +x install.sh